Top things to do in London when the weather is crap

 There are a number of places in London where you can have vegan afternoon tea.
 This tea-related ritual actually comes with a ton of food so it’s not just about the tea.
 Traditionally taken between 4 and 7pm as a precursor to dinner, I recommend going at a proper meal time like brunch or lunch.

-Caitlin and I went to tea at La Suite West who offers a vegan tea 7 days a week.
+I went to tea at La Suite West that offers a vegan tea 7 days a week.
 Their lovely and ample spread included five delightful tea sandwiches (my faves being the caramelized onion with vegan cheese and the falafel), scones with coconut whip and strawberries, and a selection of desserts.
 It was so much food and I loved the free non-alcoholic fizzy drink that comes with it along with your choice of tea.
 They have a lovely patio so if you have a chance to visit when the weather is actually good you’ll love it for afternoon tea.
 Their rooms look lovely too, though I didn’t get a chance to stay there.

 Lele’s only does a tea once a month and it’s booked out in advance.
 I’m bummed I wasn’t able to check theirs out because it’s one of my favorite little vegan cafes in town!